vishalpatel1994/FirebaseChatHelper/README.md

 # FirebaseChatHelper
-This is basic firebase chat helper class
+This is basic firebase chat helper class from develop